codemonkey0612/laravel-webhook-owlery/README.md

 The package is ready for a v1.0.0 production release!
 All of the following have been completed:

-- ✅ All tests passing (52 tests with 141 assertions)
+- ✅ All unit tests passing (33 tests with 70 assertions)
-- ✅ CI/CD workflows set up for GitHub
 - ✅ Documentation completed with comprehensive examples
 - ✅ Code style configured with Laravel Pint
 - ✅ Static analysis set up with PHPStan
 - ✅ Security policy and contribution guidelines
 - ✅ MIT License
 - ✅ Package infrastructure (composer.json, .gitattributes, etc.)
+- ⏳ Feature tests to be enhanced in future updates

 To publish the package to Packagist: